 The dogs are now getting into the pond, which is still just under 4 feet.
 Would you believe they got baths yesterday?!

-I'm a soapmaker, massage therapist and gardener.
-Living a simple, green lifestyle is what I aspire to, and something I continue to learn about.
+A couple of my hats are soapmaker and gardener.
+A simple, green lifestyle is what I aspire to, and something I continue to learn about.
 The organic gardens here grow food, flowers & herbs.
 This home was built with the help of several other folks.
 It took many years, but is now my sanctuary, and where I'm learning to honor my creativity.
 Believing words are powerful, along with soapmaking, is how the blog was named, rather than there being any exceptional cleanliness here on the homestead :o).
 Thanks for taking this journey along with me!